One week in Sicily: The perfect Sicily itinerary

 Day 2: San Vito Lo Capo

-I suggest you hit the road early since you need to do a fair share of driving this day.
-We decided to rent a car from Palermo Airport as it was located on the way to our destination, San Vito Lo Capo, anyway.
+On the second day, you might want to hit the road early since you have to do quite a bit of driving today.
+We decided to rent a car at Palermo Airport as it was located on the way to our destination, San Vito Lo Capo.
 Also, it’s a convenient place to return your car right before flying back home.

-The easiest way to get to the airport is to take a train from central Palermo.
-The ride takes about 50 minutes.
-Check the train schedules and book tickets here
+The easiest way to get to the airport is to take an Uber or a train from central Palermo.
+The journey takes about 50 minutes by train and 40 minutes by car.
+Check the train schedules and book tickets here.

 From Palermo Airport, you’ll have a 1.5-hour drive to San Vito Lo Capo in western Sicily.
-It’s a scenic journey along beautiful coastal roads, past soaring mountains and through charming little villages.
-Once you reach this tiny seaside town and make your way to the beach, you’ll be left speechless because this place looks like paradise!
+It’s a scenic drive along beautiful coastal roads, past soaring mountains and through charming little villages.
+Once you reach this tiny seaside town and make your way to the beach, you’re in for a treat because this place looks like paradise.

-A long strip of soft powdery sand, crystal clear water, and a towering mountain overlooking the bay – no surprise that San Vito Lo Capo is considered one of the best beaches in Sicily.
+A long strip of soft powdery sand, crystal clear water, and the towering Monte Monaco overlooking the bay – it’s no wonder that San Vito Lo Capo is considered one of the best beaches in Sicily.
+Spending a chill day on this beautiful beach is easily one of the top things to do in Sicily.

-If you can spend more than 7 days in Sicily, I’d say this is the spot where you should allocate an extra day to enjoy these turquoise waters and perhaps even take this full-day boat tour to explore the amazing coastline.
+If you can spend more than 7 days in Sicily, I’d say this is the spot where you should allocate an extra day to enjoy these dazzling turquoise waters and explore the amazing coastline on this boat tour.

-Once you’re done relaxing on the beach and walking the streets of San Vito Lo Capo, drive to Agrigento where you’ll be spending the next two nights.
-This is a fairly long drive (about 3 hours), so if you prefer to cut it shorter by an hour like we did, you can instead spend the night in a small coastal town called Sciacca, and do a bit of extra driving the next morning.
+After relaxing on the beach and wandering around San Vito Lo Capo, drive to Agrigento, where you’ll be spending the next two nights.
+It’s a 3-hour drive, so if you prefer to cut it shorter by an hour, you can spend the night in a small coastal town called Sciacca, instead, and drive the extra hour the next morning.

 Accommodation